 - Hydropower Systems

-The Water Power Program funds R&D to identify and test new materials and manufacturing techniques that improve the performance and lower the costs of hydropower.
-Areas of program-funded research focus include materials or coatings that reduce the life-cycle cost of turbine runners, draft tubes, and penstocks, and identification and testing of ways to improve generator efficiency and reliability.
+The Water Power Program funds R&D to identify and test new materials and manufacturing techniques to improve the performance and lower the costs of hydropower.
+Program-funded research focuses on materials or coatings that reduce the life-cycle cost of turbine runners, draft tubes, and penstocks.
+R&D also focuses on identifying and testing ways to improve generator efficiency and reliability.

-The Water Power Program works to develop, demonstrate, and test new technologies and techniques that can improve the energy efficiency and environmental performance of hydropower.
-The program's activities support industry by reducing capital and operations and maintenance costs, increasing unit availability and plant capacity factors, reducing risk through enhanced system reliability, and improving the quality—environmental performance attributes as well as ancillary power benefits—and quantity of the energy produced.
-Areas of focus include water-use optimization, the application of advanced materials and manufacturing methods, and modeling and prediction of water power grid services.
+The Water Power Program works to develop and test new technologies and techniques that can reduce operations and maintenance costs; increase unit availability and plant capacity factors; reduce risk through enhanced system reliability; and improve the quality—environmental performance attributes, as well as ancillary power benefits—of the energy produced.
+Areas of focus include water-use optimization, the application of advanced materials and manufacturing methods, and the assessment of the value of water power grid services.
+For example, existing hydropower facilities in the United States show signs of deterioration, and the data used to evaluate these facilities are scattered and outdated.
+The Water Power Program is working with partners to integrate and update information in order to understand the declines in electricity generation, capacity factors, and facility availability.

 The program has numerous accomplishments in hydropower technology development.
-The projects described below highlight just a few of the program's new opportunities and recent successes in water-use optimization, facility upgrades, and environmental mitigation technologies.
+The projects described below highlight just a few of the program's new opportunities and recent successes in cost reductions, water-use optimization, and facility upgrades.

 New Opportunities for Advanced Hydropower R&D

-Having revamped its hydropower technology efforts, in 2011 the Water Power Program released its first major solicitation for hydropower R&D in more than a decade.
-These projects, which are underway and scheduled for completion in 2014, aim to reduce costs of hydropower technologies and demonstrate the dynamic grid benefits of advanced hydropower and pumped storage technologies.
+In 2011, after revamping its hydropower technology efforts, the Water Power Program released its first major solicitation for hydropower R&D in more than a decade.
+These projects aim to reduce costs of hydropower technologies and demonstrate the dynamic grid benefits of advanced hydropower and pumped storage technologies.
+For example, Natel Energy, in consultation with Alden Research Laboratory, designed, built, and commissioned a reliable powertrain for the Schneider Linear hydroEngine™.
+By reducing capital and maintenance costs, this powertrain enables the development of new low-head hydropower capacity—achieving levelized-cost-of-energy savings of around $2 per megawatt hour.
+Learn more about Natel Energy’s project and others in the Hydropower Projects Report.

 Optimizing Hydropower Systems for Power and Environment